kapee1/soroka/README.md

 ![image](https://github.com/kapee1/soroka/assets/98476799/303a2640-8ece-4c63-8b4c-6768845c624c)

 ### Known issues:
-* Hole for USB port should be bigger to prevent any interference
+* Hole for USB port should be bigger to prevent any interference (fixed in v2)
-* Hard to pull out a pcb-sandwich after installing panel

-### TODO:
-* ~~6-degree case~~ Done, untested
-* Split-case for printing on smaller printers
-* Create a build guide

 BOM (and iBOM in soroka-pcb/bom/ibom.html)
 | Part     | Quantity |  Link    |